A few daily money habits add up to big results

 - Use a budget app that connects to your bank account.
 Log into the app and review your expenses daily to make sure categories are correct and within budget.

 Tracking your spending every day will help you stay within the spending limits you’ve set for yourself.
-Living within your means is one of the most important financial habits you can practice in life.
+Living within your means is one of the most important daily financial habits you can practice in life.

 With a system in place, you’ll catch budget overages quickly so you can make adjustments before you totally get off track and give up.